jasonbayton/11ty/_src/qr-generator.md

 - Your enrolment token*
 - Your Wi-Fi configuration details (if desired)

-When you click Generate QR, all submitted information is sent to Google's [Charts API](https://developers.google.com/chart/infographics/docs/qr_codes), and the returned image is embedded ephemerally in this page.
+When you click Generate QR, all submitted information is processed locally, and the returned image is embedded ephemerally in this page.
 Right click & save to keep it, edit the submitted text and click generate again to renew it, or refresh the page to clear it.

-If the image doesn't load, Google's Charts API may be overloaded or down.
-You may have to try again later.
+If the image doesn't load, [raise an issue](https://github.com/jasonbayton/11ty/issues/new/choose) and I'll take a look.